OstadHamid/OstadHamid/README.md

 # 👋 Hello there!
-My name is Hamid, and I am a freelancing Front-End Developer, with experience using JavaScript, Python, C#, Bash, HTML, CSS
+My name is Hamid, and I am a freelancing Front-End Developer, with experience using JavaScript, Python, C#, Bash...

 I am exceptionally passionate about utilizing my creativity in designing; developing a professional website for my clients.
 I am regularly looking for feedback to assist me in strengthening my skills.